bow-swift/nef/README.md

 `nef` is inspired by [ΛNK](https://github.com/arrow-kt/ank) for Kotlin and [tut](https://github.com/tpolecat/tut) for Scala.

-`nef` highlights the following features:

-- Eases the creation of Swift Playgrounds with support for third party libraries.
-- Compiles Swift Playgrounds with support for third party libraries from the command line.
-- Generates Markdown files that can be consumed from Jekyll to create a microsite.

 ## 📥 Installation

 `nef` can be installed using [Homebrew](https://brew.sh). `nef` needs Xcode and [Cocoapods](https://cocoapods.org) as dependencies.
 You can run the following command to install `nef`: